-PCSP: Person Centered Service Plan, a document that authorizes and identifies the DDA paid services to meet a Client's assessed needs.
-Formerly referred to as the Individual Support Plan.
+PCSP: Person Centered Service Plan is a documented plan that

+authorizes and identifies the DDA paid services to meet a

+Client's assessed needs.

-Personal Information: Information identifiable to the person, including but not limited to information that relates to a person's name, health, finances, education, business, use or receipt of governmental services, address, telephone number, social security number, driver's license number, financial identifiers, or other identifying numbers.
+Personal Information: Information identifiable to the person, including but not limited to information that relates to a person's name, health, finances, education, business, use or receipt of governmental services, address, telephone number, social security number, driver's license number, financial identifiers or other identifying numbers.